IP Camera Course - Spring 2015

 Who Should and Should NOT Take this Course

-The IP Networking course will meet live online, starting March 10th for 12 times over 6 weeks (Tuesday and Thursday at 11am - 12pm ET and 8pm - 9pm ET).
-You can attend either one or both, and you can switch between sessions on different days, whatever is best for your schedule.
+The IP Camera course will meet live online, starting April 7th for 12 times over 6 weeks (Tuesday and Thursday at 5pm ET).

 Additionally, all classes are recorded so you can watch on-demand on-line anytime.

 At the end of classes, you will take a comprehensive final exam including multiple choice and essay questions.
 If you pass, you will become IPMVU IP Camera certified (see list of IPVM Certified Professionals)